SignalK/node-red-contrib-signalk/README.md

 # @signalk/node-red-contrib-signalk

-Node-RED nodes for reading from and writing to a Signal K server.
+Signal K nodes for Node-RED.

+This package lets Node-RED flows read from a Signal K server, publish updates back into Signal K, handle PUT requests, expose switch-style controls, and, when running embedded, integrate directly with Signal K server internals.

+## What You Get

+- live subscriptions to Signal K paths and notifications
+- on-demand reads of current values
+- delta, notification, and PUT writers
+- geofence and delta-processing helpers
+- switch, slider, and dimmer control nodes with persisted state
+- embedded-only nodes for app events, incoming deltas, input interception, and NMEA output

-## Install
+## Installation

-Install from the Node-RED palette manager by searching for `@signalk/node-red-contrib-signalk`, or install directly in your Node-RED user directory:
+Install from the Node-RED palette manager by searching for `@signalk/node-red-contrib-signalk`.

+Or install manually in your Node-RED user directory:

 ```sh
 npm install @signalk/node-red-contrib-signalk